About Interlace Grant Fund

 Collaboration Overview

 Interlace Grant Fund directly supports Providence-area visual artists and their work and well-being.
-Interlace was cofounded in 2020 and is jointly administered by staff from PCG and Dirt Palace Public Projects, a local feminist art organization, as part of the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program.
+The fund was cofounded in 2020 by Dirt Palace Public Projects (DPPP) and Providence College Galleries (PCG) as part of the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program.
+The DPPP/PCG partnership concluded in 2024 and DPPP currently administers all Interlace programs.

-With Project Grants, Interlace annually funds artist-led projects that privilege collaborative projects that blur boundaries—material, conceptual, spatial, etc.—and forge alliances between artists, artists and audiences, artists and communities, and others.
+With Project Grants, Interlace annually funds artist-led projects that privilege collaboration and blur boundaries—material, conceptual, spatial, etc.—and forge alliances among artists, artists and audiences, artists and communities, and others.
 In supporting diverse artists with unconventional projects, especially those that might otherwise be overlooked by more traditional funders and venues, The Interlace Grant Fund seeks to make more robust the already adventurous spirit of Providence’s arts scene.

-With Emergency Relief Grants, Interlace provides limited emergency support to visual artists on an ongoing basis.
-These grants will not cover all expenses; however, we distribute them as small acts of intervention and an expression of solidarity and support for artists experiencing hardship.
+Interlace Emergency Relief Grants provide limited emergency support to visual artists on an ongoing basis.
+These grants will not cover all expenses; however, they are small acts of intervention and an expression of solidarity and support for artists experiencing hardship.

-For exhaustive information about Interlace and how to apply for grants, please visit interlacefund.org.
+For more information about current Interlace opportunities and how to apply for grants visit: interlacefund.org